xorps/mordhau-browser-rs/README.md

 # mordhau-browser-rs

-playing with druid and rust
+Playing with async rust with tokio and  with druid (a rust GUI library).

-this is a server browser
+This is a server browser for Mordhau.

-druid has or had major performance issues at the time of building this so the project was dropped.
+Druid had major performance issues at the time of this project so it was dropped.